 We’ve had clients where 80% or more of their clients came through analysts’ recommendations.
 Through shaping analysts’ perceptions, helping them to get information that your competitors will not give to analysts and through equipping the whole organization to leverage analysts to the full, your firm can build its reputation and grow its revenue.

 Industry analysts are the most potent marketing channel for companies that supply tech solutions to major enterprises.
 No independent advisor has more influence on buyers.
 The good news is that most of your competitors can’t or won’t narrow their focus onto the influential analysts, and can’t meet their needs.
-While your competitors are wasting their time on the ‘easy’ analysts in the media, Lighthouse will help you to influence those short conversations in which an analyst can make or break your company.
+While your competitors are wasting their time on the ‘easy’ analysts in the media, I will help you to influence those short conversations in which an analyst can make or break your company.

 Your clients rely on analysts.

-Lighthouse’s annual surveys of technology buyers show that industry analysts are the top organizational advisor to buyers, used on a par with buyers’ personal network.
+My annual surveys of technology buyers show that industry analysts are the top organizational advisor to buyers, used on a par with buyers’ personal network.
 Over three quarters of buyers are using analysts when deciding on purchases.
 Our surveys emphasize that analysts have growing influence on buyers — both through direct interaction and indirectly through research, events and the media.

 Around the world, the story is the same: Analysts are making direct recommendations to buyers, helping your prospects to develop shortlists and identify requirements.
-The internet has massively amplified the impact of analysts’ research, while the profile of analysts in the media continues to rise in the 11 national markets we focus on.
+The internet has massively amplified the impact of analysts’ research, while the profile of analysts in the media continues to rise in the markets we focus on.